Save up to 25%… Shop Our Birthday Sale Now!

 3 - What Are the Key Identification Features of False Turkey Tail Mushrooms?

-The key identification feature of the false turkey tail mushroom is its underside.
+The key identification feature of the false turkey tail fungus is its underside.
 Being a crust fungus, it has a smooth underside, unlike Trametes versicolor (the scientific name for turkey tail mushroom), which has pores.

 The underside is also yellow or tan, unlike the true turkey tail, which has a white underside.